helloumma/Chrome-Extension/README.md

 ### 📋Aims of App

-- User can't see follower numbers on any profiles on either Twitter or Instagram
+- User can't see follower and following numbers on any profiles on either Twitter or Instagram

 ### 👩‍💻Technical Details